<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Every month, Goodlord reveals key figures for the private rented sector based on tenancies processed through our platform, including average rents, void periods, and more.

-The latest Rental Index from Goodlord found that that rents in England rose during June, with prices up by 3.2% compared to May figures.
-Year-on-year, rents are up by 3.2%, and void periods dropped to 20 days.
+The latest Rental Index from Goodlord found that that rents in England dropped in September, with prices down by -2.21% compared to August figures.
+Year-on-year, rents are up by 2.09%, and void periods rose to 16 days.

 Toby Burgess-Smith